Updated: Oct 2, 2021

 Check out some of my thumb ball ideas from my Instagram page below:

-Here are some links for inflatable soccer balls, which I personally now buy purely for storage purposes (it gets hard storing 5+ soccer balls in a small clinic space)!
+However, if you're after the ball alone, here are some links for inflatable soccer balls, which I personally now buy purely for storage purposes (it gets hard storing 5+ soccer balls in a small clinic space)!

 Check out this link from Pinterest for some ideas on other ways to use thumb ball: https://www.pinterest.com.au/pamdyson/thumb-balls/